zerowastefestival/zerowastefestival.github.io/_pages/events.md

 ##### Upcoming Zero Waste Festivals

-There are no upcoming festivals at the moment.
+There are no upcoming Festivals at the moment.

 {% include festival-list-future.html %}